 6. Offer Incentives

 If you really want to get open-ended responses, you might consider offering an incentive.
 A small reward such as a gift card, promotional offer, or a discount code can go a long way with respondents.
-There are some potential downsides to incentives, for example you could attract reward seekers who don’t care about answering questions honestly.
-So, weigh the pros and cons (we list them out in one of our blogs along with survey incentive ideas).
+There are some potential downsides to incentives—for example, you could attract reward seekers who don’t care about answering questions honestly.
+So, weigh the pros and cons.
+We list them out in one of our blogs along with survey incentive ideas.

 7. Optimize for Mobile

-8. Save Open-Ended Questions For The End
+8. Save Open-Ended Questions for the End

 9. Keep Text Boxes Small